Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 User Interface and Usability

-After you have finished the initial setup, you’ll land on the admin view, where you create products and get an overview of your store.
+After you finish the initial setup, you’ll land on the admin view, which gives you an overview of your store.
+The handy checklist in the middle can also help you configure your shop further.

-You can find the main navigation on the left.
-From there, you can quickly move around on the platform from one section to another.
-For instance, you can find orders, products, and customer management from that menu.
+The main navigation is on the left.
+From there, you can quickly move around the platform from one section to another.
+Items such as orders, products, or customers can be found there.

 Layout Options

-The customizer allows you to add featured products, featured collections, blog posts, and more without knowing how to code.
-The only downfall is that there’s no element to add a header with a call-to-action.
+The Shopify Sections is not the only way to modify the existing theme.
+You can also add featured products, featured collections, blog posts, and more without knowing how to code.

 Adding Products